ezylang/EvalEx/docs/configuration/configuration.md

         Expression expression=new Expression("-2^2",configuration);
 ```

+### Single Quote String Literals

+Specifies if the single quote character (') can be used as a string literal delimiter, not only the
+double quote character (") (default is false).
+If set to false, the expression will throw a _ParseException_.

 ### Strip Trailing Zeros

 If set to true (default), then the trailing decimal zeros in a number result will be stripped.